Eduardo Dantas: Move up to featherweight

 On 28 May 2019, it was announced that Dantas would move up to featherweight and face Juan Archuleta at Bellator 222 on 14 June 2019.
 He lost the fight via knockout in the second round.
 His contract expired after the fight, making him a free agent.

 Post-Bellator career

 Dantas signed a contract with Elite MMA Championship and was scheduled to compete at EMC 7 on 3 July 2021.
 However, the bout was cancelled due to COVID-19 pandemic travel restrictions.

 Return to Shooto Brazil

 On 13 July 2021, it was announced that Dantas was returning to Shooto Brazil to face Michel Costa on 24 July 2021 in Rio de Janeiro.
 He won the bout via arm-triangle in the first round.

 Dantas was scheduled to face Jose Johnson at Fury FC 53 on November 14, 2021.
 However, Dantas withdrew from the bout due to travel issues and was replaced by Mo Miller.

 Dantas faced José Alday at FAC 12 on February 6, 2022.
 Dantas won the bout after knocking out his opponent with a head kick in the second round.

+Grappling career

+Dantas is scheduled to face Umar Nurmagomedov in a no-gi featherweight grappling match on October 25, 2024, in the main event at ADXC 7.